High School of Glasgow: Today

-The school operates a house competition, and pupils may earn points for their house through excellence in areas such as sports, music, academia.
-The current holder of the overall house championship is Bannerman House.
-The Junior School Houses take their names from British lifeboat stations: Broughtyferry (red), Campbelltown (blue), Lizard (green) and Longhope (yellow).

 Glasgow High School Club

 The Glasgow High School Club is the former pupil club of the high school and its predecessor schools, the High School for Boys, the Girls' High School and Drewsteignton School.

 The club is a limited company, run by a committee and a president, who is elected annually.
 The president is Craig Macdonald, and the past president is Ronnie Gourley.
-The honorary president is The Lord Macfarlane of Bearsden, and the Rector of the School, John O'Neill, is an ex officio member.
+The honorary president is The Lord Macfarlane of Bearsden, and the previous Rector of the School, John O'Neill, is an ex officio member.
 The rest of the committee comprises three honorary vice presidents, senior vice president, junior vice president, secretary, treasurer, house convenor, seven ordinary members, GHK Rugby president, triathlon representative, president of the ladies' section and president of ladies' hockey.

 The club owns Old Anniesland, the site on which the school now stands, and is based in the pavilion.
 The club runs all the facilities at Old Anniesland, including the Jimmie Ireland Stand but excluding the school.
 Use of the club's facilities is restricted to members.
 The club runs a number of sports teams, although the former Glasgow High Kelvinside (GHK) rugby club merged in 1997 with rivals Glasgow Academicals FC to form Glasgow Hawks.
 The name was intended as an acronym of High, Accies, West (of Scotland) and Kelvinside, however West of Scotland declined the invitation to merge into the new team and continue to play separately from their ground in Milngavie.
 The friendly rivalry with the Glasgow Accies, based at neighbouring New Anniesland, inspired the name of the Anniesland Trophy, an annual golf competition between the clubs.

 The club also has an active London branch, The London Club, which hosts a dinner every March at the Caledonian Club and a lunch in early October for recent leavers moving to study in London.
 The London Club also runs a number of sports teams, particularly golf.